blog

 After college, I spent a gap year as an environmental journalist in Asia before starting my career in tech.

-In talking to SWE friends who seeking to work in climate tech, I saw 3 problems with existing resources and company lists for SWEs looking to work in climate tech:
+In talking to friends who sought to work in climate tech, I saw 3 problems with existing resources and company lists for jobseekers looking to work in climate tech:

 1. Overwhelming number of companies in many different climate problem areas